Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Introduction

-Attempts have been made towards this goal by resorting to optical sensors and computational tools.
-The pilot study in \cite{DCT} explored the possibility of inferring ECG from photoplethysmography (PPG).
-PPG manifests the oscillation of blood volume caused by the movements of heart muscle.
-The signal can be sensed by an optical sensor attached to the wrist or finger, without a user to be consciously participating all the time.
-Since PPG carries useful vital signs, miniaturized PPG sensor has become an integral part of smart wearables.
-ECG monitoring based on PPG sensor can eliminate the need for re-designing bio-sensors and for a user's continuous action to carry out the sensing, and the Apps can be seamlessly integrated into existing devices.
+Researchers have been working toward the above objective through cross-modality signal inference.
+The pilot study of Zhu \textit{et al.} explored the possibility of inferring ECG from photoplethysmography (PPG) \cite{DCT,DCT-IoT}.
+PPG manifests the variation of blood volume caused by the movements of the heart muscle.
+The signal can be sensed by an optical sensor attached to the wrist or finger, without a user consciously participating all the time.
+Since PPG carries useful vital signs, the miniaturized PPG sensor has become an integral part of smart wearable devices.
+Using artificial intelligence (AI) and machine learning (ML) algorithms to augment PPG sensing data for ECG monitoring can alleviate the need to re-design bio-sensor hardware and mitigate continuous user attention to carry out the sensing.
+The software Apps can be seamlessly integrated into existing devices.
+In light of the advantages of optical sensing in convenience, availability, and cost, some novel PPG-based biomedical schemes have been developed to complement the conventional ECG-based ones, aiming to utilize cellphones or smartwatches to monitor cardiac health at a larger scale.
+For example, the Apple Heart Study uses smartwatches to detect atrial fibrillation from intermittent wrist PPG \cite{Apple-Heart}.

-As a low-cost alternative to ECG recorder, PPG based inference of ECG can mitigate the shortage of medical devices during public health crisis.
-A recent guidance of the European Society of Cardiology (ESC) recommends using mobile device enabled ECG recording to cope with the surge in demand for ECG recorders during the COVID-19 pandemic \footnote{https://www.escardio.org/Education/COVID-19-and-Cardiology/ESC-COVID-19-Guidance}.
-Moreover, this initiative can also facilitate home-centered health management and reduce the unnecessary hospital visits of chronic cardiac patients who are among the most vulnerable population for the COVID-19 virus.
+Exploiting PPG sensors for long-term ECG monitoring also enables in-home health management and expands the geographic reach of cardiologists.
+Effective techniques for reconstructing ECG from PPG have the potential to provide general users with the opportunities of long-term ECG monitoring (e.g., for weeks or months long), and those with chronic cardiovascular problems and lifetime risk-assessment needs are among the primary beneficiaries.
+This class of techniques can enable the creation of the cardio-physiological digital twin, helping cardiologists dynamically monitor the status of a patient's heart over time and provide timely and targeted medical assistance \cite{bruynseels2018digital}.